 You must have your final high school transcript sent to Suffolk University’s Office of Undergraduate Admission upon graduation.
 If you qualify for financial aid, we must receive your final high school transcript before the start of your first semester at Suffolk in order to distribute your award.

 If you haven’t already, please have a final official transcript of all the courses you’ve taken submitted as soon as possible.
 For any courses you are currently taking, transcripts should be sent as soon as they are available.
 Proof of high school graduation or equivalency is required for students with less than 60 college credits and those who have not obtained an Associate’s degree.
 Transcripts or documentation must be sent to the Office of Undergraduate Admission before classes begin.
 If Suffolk doesn’t receive this proof before the start of the semester, we can’t distribute your financial aid.

 An electronic invoice for your tuition will be posted to SU Pay, your online billing and payment gateway.

-The Office of the Bursar is your source for everything you need to know about tuition payments.
+Student Account Services is your source for everything you need to know about tuition payments.

 ☐ You’re going to be a Ram!